Filter operator reference

 Refer to this table to understand different filter operators you can use to further refine your data.

-If you're filtering properties using the Archipelago API, refer to to learn about filtering programmatically.
+If you're filtering properties using the Archipelago API, refer to API Conventions to learn about filtering programmatically.

 Example use case